Access To Electronic Resources

 - Keep backgrounds simple.
 Make sure there is enough contrast.

 - Use standard HTML.

 - Include a note about accessibility.

-Schools have a moral and legal responsibility to make computing resources accessible to students and community members with disabilities.
+Career services offices and businesses have a moral and legal responsibility to make computing resources accessible to everyone, including those with disabilities.
 They must provide accessible buildings, computers, and electronic resources.
-You should also demand from vendors that the products you purchase employ access features.
-Administrators can access further instruction for adopting and implementing web accessibility policies and procedures in their schools by consulting the publication Web Accessibility: Guidelines for Administrators.
+You should also demand from vendors that products you purchase are accessible to individuals with a variety of disabilities.